Special Education Services

 Notification of Proportionate Share Meeting

 The Pleasant Hill School District Department of Special Services will host an informational session for parents of Parentally-Placed Private School Students, which includes children in private, parochial, and home schools, living within the district boundaries.
-This meeting has been scheduled for Tuesday, September 12, 2017 at 1:30 p.m. in the Office of Special Services, 1301 Myrtle (Middle School Building), Pleasant Hill, MO.
+This meeting has been scheduled for Wednesday, August 26, 2020, 3:00 - 4:00pm at Central Office, 318 Cedar St., Pleasant Hill, MO.

 The purpose of this meeting is to describe the identification process and special education services.
 Please contact the Department of Special Education for additional information.
 Contact information is located on the home page.